 What is a Mountain Bike?

-Mountain bikes can be the ideal choice for you if you enjoy exploring dirt trails.
-They were constructed with endurance in mind and were first conceived in the early 1970s by people looking to get away from their louder metropolitan environments.
+Mountain bikes can be ideal for you if you enjoy exploring dirt trails.
+They were constructed with endurance in mind and were first conceived in the early 1970s by people looking to escape their louder metropolitan environments.

 They are built tough and heavy, and when combined with their sizable treaded tires and suspension systems, they let you travel any path in comfort.
-It is vital to highlight that they require much more work to ride, up to 51% more effort, due to their weight and suspension systems.
+Due to their weight and suspension systems, they must highlight that they require much more work to ride, up to 51% more effort.

 This statistic does not account for suspension, which would increase the figure by 100 to 150 percent for a distance of about the same 10 to 15 miles.
-Their ability to operate on a variety of terrains is their main selling point.
+Their ability to operate on various terrains is their main selling point.

 Mountain bikes are available in a wide range of styles, just like road bikes, including Hardtail, XC – Full Suspension, Trail – Full Suspension, and Endura Full Suspension.

-The nicest part of owning a mountain bike is getting to enjoy the stunning surroundings while traveling through the trails.
+The nicest part of owning a mountain bike is enjoying the stunning surroundings while traveling through the trails.
 The smooth, albeit challenging ride is merely the cherry on top.